xonq/tutorials/funannotate.md

 - Fully capitalized paths, like `CONDA/INSTALLATION/PATH` need to be manually edited by the user.
 - Step 3+ require the `funannotate` environment is active - `source activate funannotate`.

+Miniconda is an *environment manager*, which keeps software in isolated environments.
+Miniconda uses software *channels* with prepackaged software - this makes the installation of complex programs as simple as `conda install X`.
+Alas, sometimes - as evidenced here - the installation requires some minor adjustments.
+RepeatMasker, for example, cannot be installed by miniconda due to licensing and will need to be installed independently.
+Note that when you install software with an environment activated, you may create a dependency on your environment – in other words, the new software may rely on your environment, so it needs to be active to use the new software.
+If you wish to deactivate your environment or activate another, run `conda deactivate`.

 <br /><br />
 ## INSTALL
 ### 1. Install miniconda and setup download channels.
-Miniconda is an *environment manager*, which keeps software in isolated environments.
-Miniconda uses software *channels* with prepackaged software - this makes the installation of complex programs as simple as `conda install X`.
-Alas, it is not always this easy.

-##### - Here we install miniconda3 and make our profile aware of its executable files:
+##### - install miniconda3 and make your profile aware of its executable files:
 ```
 wget --quiet https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh
 bash ~/miniconda.sh -b -p /CONDA/INSTALLATION/PATH/miniconda3
 echo -e 'export PATH="/CONDA/INSTALLATION/PATH/miniconda3/bin:$PATH"' >> ~/.bash_profile
 ```
-##### - We then add the package channels that contain software *in this order*:
+##### - add the package channels that contain software *in this order*:
 ```
 conda config --add channels defaults
 conda config --add channels bioconda